-- The Interoperate format specification – responding to the February 2019 EC recommendation towards an open European EHR exchange format – aims to become a HL7 FHIR specification in support of syntax and semantic requirements of the
+- The Interoperate format specification – responding to the February 2019 EC recommendation towards an open European EHR exchange format – aims to become a HL7 FHIR specification in support of syntax and semantic requirements.

 - The project will moreover deliver a reference implementation that demonstrates the communication processes between patient APP and the health care providers as well as research institutions.

-- In the long run, the specifications will be submitted into the international standardization process.
+- In the long run, the specifications will be submitted to the international standardization process.